Julie Nelson (news anchor)

-Julie Nelson is a television anchor for KARE channel 11 (NBC affiliate) in the Minneapolis-St. Paul metro area in Minnesota.
+Julie Nelson (born November 12, 1971) is an American television anchor for KARE channel 11 (NBC affiliate) in the Minneapolis–Saint Paul metro area in Minnesota.
 She began working at KARE-TV in September 2003, and she currently anchors the 5, 6 and 10 p.m. newscasts.
 Before joining KARE-TV, Nelson anchored the 6 p.m. and 10 p.m. newscasts at KSTP channel 5 (ABC affiliate).
 Months after arriving at KSTP, she was named "Best Newcomer" by Mpls.St.Paul Magazine.
 A year later, the magazine named her one of the area's "One Hundred People to Watch."
 She has won a regional Emmy for anchoring, Regional Murrow award, Eric Sevareid award, and 3 "Best TV Newscaster" Awards from City Pages.